-Following table summarizes the present Issue in terms of this Red Herring Prospectus:
+Following table summarizes the present Issue in terms of this Draft Red Herring Prospectus:

 Particulars Details of Equity Shares

-Issue of Equity Shares 1) Upto 76,95,000 Equity Shares of face value of ₹ 10 each fully paid-up of our
+Issue of Equity Shares 1) Upto 28,41,500 Equity Shares of face value of ₹ 10 each fully paid-up of our

-Company for cash at a price of ₹[•] per Equity Share aggregating to
+Company for cash at a price of ₹ [•] per Equity Share aggregating to ₹ [•] lacs.

-₹[•]lacs.
 2)

 of which:

-A. QIB Portion 3)4) Not more than [●] Equity Shares
+A. QIB Portion 3) 4) Not more than [●] Equity Shares

 of which

 Anchor Investor Portion Upto [●] Equity Shares

 Net QIB Portion i.e. balance Upto [●] Equity Shares

 available for allocation to QIBs

 other than Anchor Investors

 (assuming Anchor Investor

 Portion is fully subscribed)

 of which:

-Available for allocation to Upto [●] Equity Shares
+Available for allocation to Mutual Upto [●] Equity Shares

-Mutual Funds only ([•]% of the
+Funds only ([●]% of the Net QIB

-Net QIB Portion (excluding the
+Portion (excluding the Anchor

-Anchor Investor Portion)) Hate fall Emile Chann
+Investor Portion))

-Balance for all QIBs including Mutual Funds Upto [●] Equity Shares
+Balance for all QIBs including Upto [●] Equity Shares

+Mutual Funds

 B. Non-Institutional Portion 3) Not less than [●] Equity Shares

-C. Retail Portion 3) Not less than [•] Equity Shares Not less than [•] Equity Shares
+C. Retail Portion 3) Not less than [●] Equity Shares

-C. Retail Fortion Not less than [●] Equity Shares

-Pre and Post-Issue Equity Share ros
+Pre and Post-Issue Equity Shares

-Equity Shares outstanding prior
+Equity Shares outstanding prior to 76,82,500 Equity Shares

-to the Issue 2,50,+1,500 Equity Shares
+the Issue

-Equity Shares outstanding after [•] Equity Shares
+Equity Shares outstanding after 1,05,24,000 Equity Shares

-the Issue [-] Danis simes
+the Issue

-me noue

-Use of Net proceeds of this Please refer the chapter titled "Objects of the Issue" on page 93 of this Red
+Use of Net proceeds of this Issue Please refer the chapter titled "Objects of the Issue" on page 97 of this Draft Red

-Issue Herring Prospectus.
+Herring Prospectus.

-V 1

 1) This Issue is being made in terms of Regulation 6(1) of Chapter II of the SEBI (ICDR) Regulations.
-For further details, please refer to section titled "Issue Information" on page 320 of this Red Herring Prospectus.
+For further details, please refer to section titled "Issue Information" on page 328 of this Draft Red Herring Prospectus.
+Our Company, in consultation with the BRLM, may consider a Pre-IPO Placement.
+If the Pre-IPO Placement is completed, the Fresh Issue will be reduced to the extent of such Pre-IPO Placement, subject to the Issue constituting at least 25% of the post-Offer paid up equity share capital of our Company.